tesselslate/waywall/doc/00_setup.md

 does not work with waywall, so you will need to compile a patched version of GLFW.

+> [!TIP]
+> If you used a [prebuilt package] or built your own with the package building
+> script, then you already have the correct version of GLFW available!
+It can be
+> found at `/usr/local/lib64/waywall-glfw/libglfw.so`.

 You can compile the patched version of GLFW with the following commands:

 ```sh